Unpacking the History of Diets & Diet Culture

 In more recent years, diets like the Raw Food Diet, Keto, Paleo, and Master Cleanse have gained popularity.
 Each diet carries its own set of restrictions and health risks, often ignoring the balance and variety essential to the body and only found in food.

-Even modern-day cultural eating patterns are often co-opted, labeled, and misrepresented by the diet industry, wellness industry, and media.
+Even modern-day cultural eating patterns are often co-opted, labeled, and misrepresented by the diet and wellness industries and the media.
 Examples include hyperfocus on the Mediterranean diet (there are foods from many other heritages that are also health-promoting) to the growing movement towards unprocessed foods, “clean eating,” meals made only from scratch, and even the campaign to simply “eat right.”
 Consider your own needs, preferences, history with food and eating, accessibility, and lifestyle to determine what pattern is most beneficial to you.
-If you feel you need help with this, contact a dietitian!

-The idea that any single diet could be universally sustainable ignores the fact that each person has individualized dietary needs and a unique relationship to food.
+The idea that any single diet could be universally sustainable ignores that each person has individual dietary needs and a unique relationship to food.
 This is why a dietitian’s job is so important.